 They have a very tight schedule to maintain; hence it becomes doubly important to make your press release as easy to use as possible.

 When you start prepping up like a journalist, the chances of its publication automatically becomes higher.
-Some tips for garnering reach amongst the general public by navigating the media successfully are as follows-
+Some tips for good media relations and garnering reach amongst the general public by navigating the media successfully are as follows.
+They could also be known as the steps of media relations strategy.

 The journalist might be a small sounding word, but it encompasses the different functions and duties of that person.
 Most of them are related to specific fields and will write about them only.